-Simon Property Group, Inc. ("Simon Property") is a Delaware corporation that operates as a self-administered and self-managed real estate investment trust ("REIT").
-Simon Property Group, L.P. (the "Operating Partnership") is a majority-owned partnership subsidiary of Simon Property that owns all of our real estate properties.
-In these condensed notes to the unaudited consolidated financial statements, the terms "we", "us" and "our" refer to Simon Property, the Operating Partnership, and their subsidiaries.
+Simon Property Group, L.P., a Delaware limited partnership (the "Operating Partnership"), is a majority-owned subsidiary of Simon Property Group, Inc., a Delaware corporation ("Simon Property").
+Simon Property is a self-administered and self-managed real estate investment trust ("REIT") under the Internal Revenue Code of 1986, as amended ("the Code").
+In these condensed notes to the unaudited consolidated financial statements, the terms "we", "us" and "our" refer to the Operating Partnership, and its subsidiaries.